-The Icelandic Institute of Natural History (IINH) is a public institution under the aegis of the Ministry for the Environment and Natural Resources.
-Jón Gunnar Ottósson is the Director General.
+The IINH is the property of the Icelandic state and operates under Act No. 60/1992.
+It is under the aegis of the Ministry for the Environment and Natural Resources.